The impact of quark masses on pQCD thermodynamics: Thermodynamic potential

 so that the renormalized exchange contribution has the form

-which recovers previous results \cite{Kapusta:1979fh,Fraga:2004gz} in their limits provided one corrects for the renormalization scheme.
+where $\theta$ is the angle between the momenta $\vec{p}$ and $\vec{q}$.
+Equation~\eqref{eq-finalexchange} recovers previous results \cite{Kapusta:1979fh,Fraga:2004gz} in their limits provided one corrects for the renormalization scheme.
 Note the explicit scheme dependence at this order due to the nonzero quark mass.
 The integrals can not be cast in analytic form as in Ref.~\cite{Haque:2014rua} so that they have to be solved numerically.

 For the complete thermodynamic potential to this order, one has to add to the exchange contribution the following well-known terms